 Research

-Banking failures are central to accounts of Weimar Germany’s economic collapse, yet the proposition that the destruction of specific bank relationships transmitted distress to firms has never been tested at the firm level.
-This paper constructs the first such test, linking approximately 2,900 industrial firms to their pre-crisis banks through paying-agent relationships recorded in the Handbuch der Deutschen Aktien-Gesellschaften and extracted via large language models.
-The fraud at Nordwolle, Danat’s largest single debtor, triggered a run that Danat’s thin capital base could not absorb.
-Clients of the failed bank faced distress rates 5 percentage points above comparable firms, a 50 percent increase on the 10 percent baseline.
-Firms with greater short-term funding exposure were disproportionately affected, consistent with credit disruption rather than selection.
-Clients of Dresdner Bank, which was recapitalised rather than closed, show no elevated distress.
-The relationship-specific credit channel was real and, for the firms it reached, economically significant, but because Danat served only a fraction of German industry, its aggregate contribution to corporate distress was small.
+Banking failures are central to accounts of Weimar Germany's economic collapse, yet the proposition that the destruction of specific bank relationships transmitted distress to firms has never been tested at the firm level.
+This chapter constructs the first such test, linking approximately 2,900 industrial firms to their pre-crisis banks through paying-agent relationships recorded in the Handbuch der Deutschen Aktien-Gesellschaften and extracted via large language models.
+Clients of the failed Darmstädter und Nationalbank faced distress rates about 4.5 percentage points above comparable firms, roughly a two-thirds increase on the 7% baseline, while clients of Dresdner Bank, equally insolvent but recapitalised, show no elevated distress.
+The differential ties the extra distress to the political decision to close Danat publicly and exclude it from clearing.

 Here is a list of bad economics research ideas I have from brain-fuzz and drawing from daily inspirations from random encounters of papers: they are often challenging, undesirable, and difficult to research but nonetheless interesting.
 If you are an economics or economic history researcher: you would be more than welcome to take look!

-If you spot potential in any of these ideas - perhaps you know of relevant datasets, can suggest improved empirical strategies, or see ways to make them more feasible - I'd love to hear from you.
+If you spot potential in any of these ideas — perhaps you know of relevant datasets, can suggest improved empirical strategies, or see ways to make them more feasible — I'd love to hear from you.
 I'm also open to potential collaboration.
-Feel free to reach out at sihao.feng@stcatz.ox.ac.uk
+Feel free to reach out at sihao dot feng at stcatz dot ox dot ac dot uk

 Institutional Narratives in the Art Market